-Under Section 496A of the Act, Council may make or levy an annual charge for stormwater management services to the construction of new and/or upgraded stormwater management assets in those towns.
+Under Section 496A of the Act, Council may make or levy an annual charge for stormwater management services.

 The raising of the levy and the application of the funds collected will be in accordance with the Stormwater Management Service Charges Guidelines issued by the Division of Local Government.
-Since 2011/12 the charge on assessments in the Business Category has been based on the area of the impervious surfaces contained in the assessment as per the table below:

-In 2010/11 Council introduced an annual levy of \$25.00 for each assessment in the Residential and Business Rating categories and \$12.50 for each Residential Strata assessment within the urban areas of Muswellbrook and Denman.
-All funds raised from this source will be applied